axyleysen/dlg-test-axelleysen/README.md

 # DLG REST API test: dlg-test-axelleysen

-This is a bare-bones application providing a REST API, built using Flask, to sum a list of numbers.
+This is a bare-bones application providing a REST API, built using AWS SAM, to sum a list of numbers.

-The application is contained within the `sum_list.py` file with package requirements defined in `requirements.txt`.
+The api is contained within the `lambda_function.py` file.

 `tests.py` runs some tests written for TDD.